-Students in the Ski Team have the opportunity to represent the school in a number of national competitions.
-We have had some great results in these competitions over the past year and we look forward to the successes of the team continuing into the next season.
+Students in the Ski team have the opportunity to represent the school in a number of national competitions across the UK as well as international competitions held in resorts such as Pila, Italy.
+We have had some great results in these competitions since the team first started and we look forward to the successes of the team in the future.

 For any enquiries, please email email@example.com

 Swimming at New Hall provides students of all ages with the opportunity to learn, improve and compete throughout the academic year.
-The sport is led by Wendy Staines, Head of Swimming, who is a former Team GB athlete and uses her wealth of knowledge and skill to train our young swimmers to National standard.
+The sport is led by Jennifer Rice, Head of Swimming.

 Swimmers at New Hall are able to benefit from the school’s exceptional 25-metre, 6-lane indoor swimming pool.
 Our facilities also include a state of the art fitness suite to enhance the whole development of the athlete.